XingxingHuang/Demos/README.md

 * TCP/IP from shiyanlou [readme](./shiyanlou-tcpip) Let you know TCP/IP Protocol and how it works with our internet (write in Chinese).

-* SQL practice from sqlzoo.net [readme](./sqlzoo/README.md) Let you be comfortable to use SQL, practice onlien from sqlzoo.net.
+* sqlzoo.net [readme](./sqlzoo/README.md) Let you be comfortable to use SQL, practice onlien from sqlzoo.net.

+* Web-Develop [readme](./Web-Develop/README.md) know the concept of web develop, from html css javascript to backend techniques.

+* github [github.md](./github/github.md) This is a folder to record some basic github commands.
+Write in Chinese.

+* [Python](./Python) Advanced folder for learning different python libraries.